Killing Rats with Baking Soda | Does it Really Work?

 “What doesn’t kill you makes you stronger,” if your baking soda poison doesn’t kill the rats, it will only make them immune to it.
 If you want to kill the rodent in your home, you also need to note their immunity.

-How to Use Baking Soda to Kill Rats
+Correct Way to Utilize Baking Soda to Kill Rats –

 • Pour vinegar in a sealed plastic bag depending on how much you want to put.
 Ensure that when you pour the baking soda into the vinegar, the baking soda has a higher ratio than the vinegar.